 (Please mention in the check for which cause you donate).

-No child should go without medical treatment.
-All children in Allegheny County should have access to high quality medical care and insurance from birth.
 According to the Kaiser Family Foundation, health coverage provides children access to needed care and promotes improved health, education, and financial success over the long-term.
 Children with health coverage fare better on measures of access to care compared to uninsured children, and access for children with Medicaid and CHIP is comparable to access for children with private coverage along these measures.
 Imagine a county where all children have access to health insurance and medical care.
 While progress has been made, the uninsured rate continues to be too high for our children.

 To make Allegheny County a safer place to live and raise children, Allies for Children is working to advance policies that emphasize primary prevention of childhood lead poisoning.
 The Allegheny County Lead Task Force convened in May 2017 to review data on all sources of lead and provide a set of recommendations for further action.
 The Task Force concluded that both primary prevention and intervention strategies are required, but only primary prevention will lead to a continuing overall reduction in childhood lead exposure and should be prioritized.